 If you’re smothered under an avalanche of credit card debt, radio financial guru Dave Ramsey says don’t panic – just make snowballs.

-Slowly, one snowball at a time, you’ll dig yourself out from the under the cold, crushing weight of Visa and Amex and all the rest.
+Slowly, one snowball at a time, you’ll dig yourself out from under the cold, crushing weight of Visa and Amex and all credit card debt.

-Professor Kleiner is data-set-crunching wiz with a Ph.D. from Duke University, teaches corporate finance, and is eager to help the rest of us with his plain-spun, practical Midwestern advice on household financial problems.
+Kleiner, a data-set-crunching wizard with a Ph.D. from Duke University, teaches corporate finance, and is eager to help the rest of us with his plain-spun, practical Midwestern advice on household financial problems.

 Ramsey is a folksy character and media celebrity on 500 radio stations, a self-made millionaire who takes a strict Christian-themed, character-based approach to debt problems.

-Then, he adds, keep your “grubby hands off it.”
+Then, he said, keep your “grubby hands off it.”

-Baby Step 2: Pay off All Debt Using the Debt Snowball Method
+Baby Step 2: Pay off Debt Using the Debt Snowball Method

-His most controversial advice is to pay no attention to the interest rates unless two debts have similar payoffs – only then pay off the higher interest rate first.
-When you’ve knocked off a debt, he says, “Add what you were paying on that debt to the next debt, and start attacking it.”
+His most controversial advice on snowballing debt is to pay no attention to interest rates unless two debts have similar payoffs – only then pay off the higher interest rate first.
+When you’ve knocked off a debt, he said, “Add what you were paying on that debt to the next debt, and start attacking it.”

-“It’s about motivation,” he says.
+“It’s about motivation,” Ramsey said.
 “Personal finance is 20% head knowledge and 80% behavior.
 When you start knocking off the easier debts, you will see results and you will stay motivated to dump your debt.”